sudarshan2401/tp/docs/UserGuide.md

 ![](images/editClassUsage_2.png)

-4. You have successfully edited the class name.
+4. You have successfully edited the class name. :tada:

 <box type="info">